Evolutional Creativity Inventor

 Basic Concept Creator for the 2025 Osaka Kansai Expo’s Japan Pavilion

 National Institute of Technology, Anan College (Professor)

 Keio University Graduate School SDM (Lecturer)

 47 PLANNING (Outside Director)

-In 2018, the "Proposal for Design Strategy for Radioactive Waste Final Disposal Site" was proposed to the METI (Ministry of Economy Trade and Industry) to neutralize the final waste disposal site from nuclear power policy, and integrate it with renewable energy policy.
-He outlined a strategy for the disposal site for a more hopeful future for energy policies.
+In the “Design Strategy Recommendation for Radioactive Waste Final Disposal Site” proposed to the Ministry of Economy, Trade and Industry in 2018, the radioactive waste disposal site should be neutralized from the nuclear policy and conversely integrated with the renewable energy policy.
+So, he drew a strategy for the disposal site to become a hill of hope for future energy policy.